 In this article, we discuss some causes of feeling cold during pregnancy.
 We also explain how a person can treat it and when they should speak to a doctor.

 It is not typical to feel cold during pregnancy.
-Instead, most pregnant people feel warmer than usual.
+Instead, most pregnant people feel

 Progesterone, a hormone that rises in pregnancy, can slightly raise body temperature.

 As the pregnancy progresses, increased body weight, more blood flowing throughout the body, and the cardiovascular challenges of pregnancy usually cause a person to feel hot.

 These factors do not make it impossible to feel cold during pregnancy, though.

 Cold weather, too much air conditioning, and other factors can still make a person feel cold.
 Sometimes, the body’s attempts to cool itself make a person feel cold in very hot weather.

 However, if a person feels chronically cold — even when it is warm, and they are appropriately dressed — this might signal an issue.

 A pregnant person should bring up the issue with a doctor or midwife at their next appointment.

 Several factors can cause a pregnant person to feel cold.